anastasiia-kushch/anastasiia-kushch/README.md

 ###

-<p align="left">I'm a passionate Fullstack developer.
-My journey started in 2023 when I began the <a href="https://goit.global/ph/">GoIT</a> course.
-It was a one-year-long journey where I studied many technologies, met amazing people, and created awesome projects!
-Now, I've successfully finished this course, and I'm on my way to my dream job ✨</p>
+<p align="left">I'm a passionate Fullstack developer currently pursuing my master's degree in Software Engineering.
+My journey began in 2023 with the <a href="https://goit.global/ph/">GoIT</a> course, a year-long experience where I explored various technologies, met amazing people, and built exciting projects.
+Now that I've successfully completed this course, I'm excited to continue my path toward my dream job! ✨</p>

 ###